brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 9/Hebrews 9 26 bht.md

 ### John Calvin:
-1. "Except then the sacrifice of Christ was efficacious, no one of the fathers would have obtained salvation; for as they were exposed to God’s wrath, a remedy for deliverance would have failed them."
+1. "For had he done so once or twice, there must have been something defective in the first oblation; but this is inconsistent with fullness."
-2. "Here stands a truth declared by the Holy Spirit, that sins are not expiated by a sacrifice except blood be shed."
+2. "As we are reconciled to God in no other way than by the one death of Christ, sin is rightly said to be put away or destroyed by it."
-3. "He then appeared once for all; for had he done so once or twice, there must have been something defective in the first oblation; but this is inconsistent with fullness."
+3. "The truth implied... is, that sins since the beginning of the world have alone have been expiated by the blood of Christ."

 ### Archibald T. Robertson:
 1. "Since, if that were true, it would be necessary for him to suffer often."